abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Metadata Document Request

-SPMA services shall expose a [metadata document](#user-content-schema-definition) describing the service at the /rest/v1/$metadata resource.
-This metadata document describes the resources and collections available at the root, as well as annotations and OEM-specific types exposed by the service.
+SPMA services shall expose a [metadata document](#user-content-service-metadata) describing the service at the "/rest/v1/$metadata" resource.
+This metadata document describes the resources and collections available at the root, and references additional metadata documents describing the full set of resource types exposed by the service.

-In the interest of keeping the root metadata document small, this root metadata document will typically reference external schema documents for service-specific annotations and OEM-specific types.

-SPMA resources are always referenced externally, using the canonical URI defined for each SPMA resource definition.

-##### Service Document Request
+##### OData Service Document Request

-SPMA services shall expose an OData service document, as defined in [OData-JSON](#user-content-OData-JSON), at the /rest/v1/odata resource.
-This service document provides a standard format for enumerating the resources exposed by the service, enabling a hypermedia-driven OData client to navigate to the resources of the service.
+SPMA services shall expose an [OData Service Document](#user-content-odata-service-document), at the "/rest/v1/odata" resource.
+This service document provides a standard format for enumerating the resources exposed by the service, enabling generic hypermedia-driven OData clients to navigate to the resources of the service.

 ##### Resource Retrieval Requests